YodaDevs/Just-Try-Web/README.md

-# Just-Try-Web
+# Just try HTML, JavaScript and CSS:
- Repository created for the exercise and improve knowledge of JavaScript, CSS, HTML.
+ Repository created for the exercise and improve knowledge of HTML, JavaScript, CSS.